-COVID-19 continues to dominate the performance of the markets and economy.
-In the case of the first quarter of 2021 this meant the recovery from the pandemic, in stark contrast to the first quarter of 2020 when the pandemic first emerged in the U.S. The recovery has been driven by many factors - the emergence and widespread distribution of a very effective vaccine, substantial government stimulus and accommodative monetary policy.
-The economy is recovering rapidly as the emergence of an effective vaccine has allowed pent-up demand to lead to a surge in demand for goods and services, fueled further by multiple rounds of stimulus checks and numerous other means of financial support provided by the government.
-Financial markets are benefiting from extremely lose financial conditions, abundant liquidity, high risk tolerance and an insatiable demand for returns.
+In contrast to the twelve months that preceded the second quarter of 2021, COVID-19 did not suppress the performance of the markets and economy in the second quarter.
+The recovery has been driven by many factors - the emergence and widespread distribution of a very effective vaccine, substantial government stimulus and accommodative monetary policy.
+The economy recovered rapidly as an effective vaccine allowed pent-up demand to lead to a surge in demand for goods and services, fueled further by multiple rounds of stimulus checks and numerous other means of financial support provided by the government.
+Financial markets are benefiting from extremely loose financial conditions, abundant liquidity, high risk tolerance and an insatiable demand for returns.
+The constraint that both limits the level of activity and is a driver of price pressure is the lingering effect of the pandemic on labor force participation - or lack thereof.
+A significant part of the price pressure observed during the second quarter was driven by supply shortages, which are in turn driven by under-staffed producers of various goods and services.
+This constraint should be slowly removed over the balance of 2021 barring a resurgence of the pandemic.